-Amurao was able to bring Richard Speck to justice with her eye witness account, and with the help of fingerprints at the scene that matched Speck’s.
+Amurao was able to bring Richard Speck to justice with her firsthand account, and with the help of fingerprints at the scene that matched Speck’s.
 Only 49 minutes of deliberation were necessary before Speck was sentenced to death.

-But how did this young man, who claimed not to remember the night in which he spent hours torturing and killing eight young women, become a killer?
-Born on December 6, 1941, Speck’s home life was unexceptional for his first years.
-But after his beloved father and his oldest brother died within five years of each other, Speck’s life began to change.
+But how did this young man, who claimed not to remember the night during which he spent hours torturing and killing eight young women, become a killer?

 Upon his return to Monmouth, Speck became even more violent–in April 1966, Speck raped two women, killing one.
 But then, Speck seemed to get his act in order: He applied to work as an apprentice seaman with the U.S. Coast Guard in June.

 Then, Speck lost out on an assignment to a more senior seaman.
 After being kicked out of his sister’s apartment, he went on a daylong bender, ending with violence once again.
 He kidnapped 53-year-old Ella Mae Hooper, raped her, and stole her pistol.
-But that act was not enough to quench Speck’s anger.
+But that act was not enough to stop Speck’s drive for violence.

 He arrived at 11:00 that night.
 Speck had been drinking all day and allegedly also abusing drugs.
 The seven women in the townhouse soon found themselves in a form of hell they could never have imagined.
 Five women were shepherded into a bedroom together, while three more hid in a closet.

 Thinking that they may be able to save themselves, one of the women asked Speck what he wanted.
 His answer was to go to New Orleans.
 Each of the women gave the intruder what money they had for a ticket to New Orleans.
-It seemed that they may have saved their own lives … until a ninth nurse - Gloria Jean Davy - arrived home after her date.
-Speck panicked and tied up each of the eight women, then took his first victim, Pamela Wilkening out of the room.
+For a brief moment, it seemed that they may have saved their own lives … until a ninth nurse—Gloria Jean Davy—arrived home after her date.
+Speck panicked and tied up each of the women, then took his first victim, Pamela Wilkening out of the room.

 Thus began a sick night, as Speck took each woman out of the bedroom, one at a time, to torture and kill them.
 Meanwhile, Corazon Amurao hid under a bed, within earshot but out of sight.
-Around 3 am, Speck’s rampage was finished.
+Around 3 A.M., Speck’s rampage was finished, and he staggered out of the boarding house.
 Amurao remained hidden for two more hours before escaping and finding help.

-Amurao’s ability to stay hidden would prove to be Speck’s downfall.
-On July 16, a drifter called the police upon seeing Speck’s sketch in the paper.
+Amurao’s ability to stay hidden proved to be Speck’s downfall.
+On July 16, a drifter called the police after seeing Speck’s sketch in the paper.
 Before Speck could be arrested, he attempted suicide.
 At the hospital, a doctor also recognized Speck from Amurao's sketch, and the mass murderer was arrested on the spot.

+Speck's jury trial began April 3, 1967, in Peoria, Illinois.
+Amurao appeared in court, positively identifying Speck as the killer.
 A number of theories surrounding Speck’s violence were proposed, from traumatic brain injuries to obsessive-compulsive disorder and XYY syndrome, which at the time was believed to make men more aggressive than their more typical XY counterparts.
-Regardless, Speck was quickly found guilty.
-His death sentence was reversed due to a 1971 Supreme Court decision, but his 1972 resentencing resulted in a 1,200 year sentence.
+Regardless, on April 15, after 49 minutes of deliberation, the jury found Speck guilty and recommended the death penalty.
+His death sentence was reversed due to a 1971 Supreme Court decision, but his 1972 re-sentencing resulted in a 1,200 year sentence.
 Speck died in prison on December 5, 1991 of a heart attack.